Cedar Falls Utilities: The 1880s

 Cedar Falls Utilities began as a municipally owned waterworks in 1888 which supplied spring water to residents and businesses.
-The waterworks received incredible praise for its water and nearly "legendary state of purity".
+The waterworks was praised for its water and nearly "legendary state of purity".

 The 1890s

 In the late 1890s, a franchise was granted to a company based in Waterloo, Iowa (Citizens Gas and Electric Company) for electric production which powered street and house lighting for 15 years.
 Due to this existing franchise – despite public interest in developing a community-owned electric company, and hoping to avoid a monopoly situation – focus was placed on creating a community-owned gas plant.
 A short franchise was granted to George A. Dunkle of Chicago to provide a gas plant and distribution system, but was quickly disbanded after a fatal accident caused by the lighted match of an employee.
 25-year franchise rights were then granted to Citizens Gas and Electric Company in Waterloo for gas production and distribution in Cedar Falls.